yakiitory/philinosis/README.md

 * `lists.py` defines the localized storage module for the `FILIPINO_SWEAR_WORDS` dictionary dataset.
 It is merely used to cleanly isolate the raw lists of target profanities from the complex application logic to allow for effortless vocabulary updates.
 * `moderation.py` defines the chat filtering implementation by compiling advanced regular expression patterns derived from the swear word dataset.
 It makes use of the `count_profanity` function to evaluate incoming message strings to detect exact matches, common variations, and sneaky bypass attempts.

-In the `src/` directory, the main Discord bot execution code is stored.
+In the `root` directory, the main Discord bot execution code is stored.
 The directory stores as follows:

 * `project.py` defines the main entry point, which initializes the asynchronous Hikari gateway bot and establishes the live websocket connection to Discord.
 It makes use of `GuildMessageCreateEvent` triggers to orchestrate the entire lifecycle of a message by passing the text to the moderation layer and dispatching the bot's public call-out responses.
 * `test_project.py` defines the Pytest test fixtures as well as the unit tests for the repositories and respective operations done on the database.